Your basket is currently empty!

 The Map of Monotropic Experiences: A Summary

 The Map of Monotropic Experiences, created by Helen Edgar of Autistic Realms in collaboration with the Stimpunks Foundation, visually represents 20 common aspects of monotropic experience.
 Monotropism is a theory that seeks to explain autism (and may also resonate with ADHDers) in terms of attention distribution and interests.
+Our map was originally inspired by Gemma Correll’s Map of Procrastination.

 To understand why the neurodiversity-affirming theory of monotropism is so important and can also be so life-changing for many people, please refer to our Autism Map of Neuronormative Domination, which helps frame this and explains the harm of previous deficit-based views of Autism.